SamuelSwartzberg/flashcardifying_text_temp/inf.md

 unless statements exist in liquid, perl, ruby

-Some languages (Perl, Ruby), allow a one-line conditional, where the syntax is &lt;expression&gt; &lt;conditional&gt; (we might term this a postfix notation) for the postfix conditionals in perl, ruby
+Some languages (Perl, Ruby), allow a one-line conditional, where the syntax is ‹expression› ‹conditional› (we might term this a postfix notation) for the postfix conditionals in perl, ruby